 The treatment strategy for Zenker's diverticulum under 2 cm is determined by cricomyotomy alone; no resection is required.
-For lesions between 3 and 6 cm transoral therapy are optimal.
-Septotomy is not sufficient for a small diverticulum, while for larger ones a massive septum must be cut, which poses potential dangers: elevated bleeding complications with high-energy cutters, higher suture failure rates after stapler use and the pocket may cause regurgitation in the long term.
-Regardless of the different approaches to surgeries, one concept has not changed over time: the development of Zenker's diverticulum is based on dysfunction of the cricopharyngeus muscle, so its myotomy is the key.
-Previous studies have clearly attributed the reason for the recurrence of diverticula to a previous insufficient myotomy.
+After a stapler diverticulostomy performed transorally, the residual common septum between the oesophagus and the diverticulum is often seen, a condition that may raise the question: for which diverticulum size is transoral therapy optimal?
+Ozgursoy et al. recommend transoral surgeries for lesions between 3 and 6 cm (25).
+Consistent with the literature, our observation also shows that despite the benefits of a progressive minimally invasive era, patients with diverticulum sizes below 2 cm and above 6 cm do not benefit from endoscopic therapy.
+This can be explained by the fact that septotomy is not sufficient for a small diverticulum, while for larger ones a massive septum must be cut, which poses potential dangers: elevated bleeding complications with high-energy cutters, higher suture failure rates after stapler use and the pocket may cause regurgitation in the long term (26-27).
+Regardless of the different approaches to surgeries, one concept has not changed over time: the development of Zenker's diverticulum is based on dysfunction of the cricopharyngeus muscle, so its myotomy is the key (28).
+Previous studies have clearly attributed the reason for the recurrence of diverticula to a previous insufficient myotomy (29).
 The open procedure carries a higher risk as regards longer operative time and recovery period.
 Minimizing the risk of surgical trauma is crucial in patients with Zenker's diverticulum, who are usually in or beyond their seventies and suffering from chronic diseases resulting in a worse general condition.
 The transoral (rigid or flexible variant) access could thus be an ideal solution for patients with less reserve capacity.